 This article was originally published in Mayo Clinic's Alumni Magazine, Issue 2, 2019.

-Tags: anesthesiology, cardiology, Education, Evidence-based Practice Center, hematology, hypertension, Kianoush Kashani, M. Hassan Murad, Mohamed Seisa, Nathan Smischney, nephrology, People, perioperative medicine, preventive medicine, pulmonary and critical care medicine, sickle cell disease
+Tags: anesthesiology, cardiology, Education, Evidence-based Practice Center, hematology, hypertension, Kianoush Kashani, M. Hassan Murad, Mohamed Seisa, Nathan Smischney, nephrology, People, preventive medicine, pulmonary and critical care medicine, republished, sickle cell disease